robert-kratz/google-maps-scraper/README.md

 # Google Maps Scraper

 This is a [pupeeter](https://pptr.dev/) based scraper for **Google Maps**.
 This script will seach for the term you provide and scrape the information from the search results.
-Each search result will be saved in a separate file in the `output` directory.
+Each search will be saved in a separate file in the current directory.
 Due to the limitations of the Google Maps API, this script will not work for more than 120 search results.

 The output file will be a `csv` file with the following format: